MartinT86/MartinT86.github.io/_posts/PUB_2016-12-10-dot-net-core-mvc.md

 ---

-After setting up my first ASP.NET Core MVC site I've looked in to expanding it with a test project and taking advantage of more new features.
+After setting up my first ASP.NET Core MVC site I've looked in to expanding it with a test project and taking advantage of more of the new features.

 ## Test project